 - Pearson Correlation Coefficient = 0.95

-We have an output of 0.95; this indicates that when the number of hours played to increase, the test scores also increase.
+We have an output of 0.95; this indicates that the test scores also increase when the number of hours played increases.
 These two variables are positively correlated.

 Pearson Correlation Coefficient Formula – Example #2

-Let’s take the same example and calculate the Pearsons Correlation Coefficient by using an excel formula.
+Let’s take the same example and calculate Pearson’s Correlation Coefficient by using an Excel formula.

 Pearson Correlation Coefficient calculation:

 Pearson Correlation Coefficient = 0.95.

 Where array 1 is a set of independent variables and array 2 is a set of independent variables.
-In this example, we have calculated the same 1st example with the excel method, and we have got the same result, i.e. 0.95.
+In this example, we calculated the same 1st example with the Excel method and got the same result, i.e. 0.95.

 Pearson Correlation Coefficient Formula – Example #3

-In our last example, we will not perform and calculations and understand as well as analyze the various interrelation between variables and their correlation coefficients with the help of the scatter diagram.
-We are looking at three different sets of data and plotting them on a scatter graph.
+In our last example, we will not perform calculations and understand as well as analyze the various interrelation between variables and their correlation coefficients with the help of the scatter diagram.
+We are looking at three different data sets and plotting them on a scatter graph.